utshomax/postman-docs/src/pages/docs/postman-cli/postman-cli-options.md

 ## Governance and security

 API governance is the practice of applying a defined set of standards consistently across your API design and testing phases of your development process.
-The Postman CLI includes a command that checks your API definitions against your team's configured API Governance and API Security rules.
+The Postman CLI includes a command that checks your API definitions against your team's configured Postman API Governance and API Security rules.
 (This feature is available for [Enterprise teams only](https://www.postman.com/pricing/)).

 ### postman api lint